JB-26/website-portfolio/src/blog/2021-08-25-wfh-review.md

 A challenge that I found early on is space on my desk.
 It's not unusual for me to have multiple devices on my desk (at one stage recently, I had my iPhone, iPad and Mac on my desk!)

-So, a few months after the switch to working from home, I decided to invest into a bigger desk.
+So, a few months after the switch to working from home, I decided to invest in a bigger desk.
 In fact, here's a picture of my setup!

 ![My setup](https://i.imgur.com/W4KEl98.jpg)